samblenny/kochab/README.md

 3. `yarn start`  (run HTTP server on port 8000 of all interfaces)

+## Configuring API keys in Vercel

+### NASA_API_KEY Environment Variable

+1. Get API key from https://api.nasa.gov/index.html

+2. Log into Vercel and select the project for this repo

+3. In the Vercel control panel, on the tab selector line near the top left (look for "Overview  Deployments  Analytics Settings"), pick "Settings".

+4. On the left sidebar, select "Environment Variables".

+5. In the main content area, in the "Add New" form, fill in:
+   - NAME: NASA_API_KEY
+   - VALUE: your-actual-api-key
+   - ENVIRONMENT: leave the boxes for "Production" and "Preview" checked, but uncheck the box for "Development"

+6. Click the "Add" button.

+That takes care of the API key for the deployed web app, but we still need to provide for setting up the environment variable for local dev on Debian.
+There are plenty of options.

+An easy way is to add `export NASA_API_KEY=...` to `~/.profile`, `~/.bashrc`, or wherever you normally define environgment variables.

+### KOCHAB_API_FENCE Environment Variable

+Use the same procedure as above to set `KOCHAB_API_FENCE=1` for local dev.

+Or, to deploy on Vercel, set `KOCHAB_API_FENCE` to a number that is less than or equal to the value of `apiFence` in [/api/_kochab.ts](/api/_kochab.ts).

+This motivation for this is to have a kill switch feature to disable API key usage by the preview sites for old code versions that hang around on Vercel indefinitely, if I'm read their docs right.
+If you increase `apiFence` in the code, deploy that, then increase `KOCHAB_API_FENCE` in the Vercel dashboard, it should have the effect of disabling API key use by old preview versions of the site.
+This won't really matter unless that stuff is getting hit by crawlers.
+But, in that case, it may protect against taking pointless API quota damage.

 ## Workflow to edit, test, and deploy

 This procedure was developed and tested for a primary dev workstation running